databricks-industry-solutions/image-recipe-recommender/backend/Readme.md

 ### To Deploy this to Azure App Service

-Detailed steps for deploying on azure app service is given here: https://learn.microsoft.com/en-us/training/modules/deploy-run-container-app-service/
+Detailed steps for deploying on azure app service is given here: https://learn.microsoft.com/en-us/training/modules/deploy-run-container-app-service/ and here: https://code.visualstudio.com/docs/containers/app-service